thenickdude/wacom-driver-fix/Readme.md

 My fixed **Graphire 4** driver (v5.3.0-3) supports these tablets:

 - CTE-440, CTE-640 - Graphire 4
-- CTE-630BT - Graphire 3 Wireless (maybe doesn't work?
-If you have trouble use 5.2.6-5 instead)

 And my fixed **Intuos 3** and **Cintiq** driver (v6.3.15-3) supports these tablets: